 Even if melanoma is surgically removed, it can recur.

+True.
 Having ongoing doctor visits to check for melanoma is imperative.
 If melanoma returns, it can recur in the same spot, or somewhere else in the body.
 If it does recur in the same spot, it may appear on the surgery scar or look like small lumps under the skin in that spot.